pete314/alexa-top-sites-api/README.md

 # Introduction
 This project is built to showcase implementation examples of communly used REST functionality in Java runtime with Undertow JAX-RS server, Redis and Docker.
-The project itself enables the paginated lookup for the Alexa Top 1 Million sites, with additional filtering by TLD.
+The project itself enables the paginated lookup of the Alexa Top 1 Million sites, with additional filtering by TLD.

 # Requirements
 Java 1.8+